MartinHelmut/cpp-gui-template-sdl2/README.md

 ## Distribution

-To create a distribution package CPack is used from a Release build.
+To create a distribution package CPack is used, e.g. from a Release build.

 ```shell
 cpack --config build/release/CPackConfig.cmake
 ```

-### Using Litr
+## Using Litr

 When using [Litr](https://github.com/krieselreihe/litr), the quick setup to build and run the application is: